-5. Using the winch control levers, unwind some wire rope from the winches to relieve the pressure on the winch free-spool device.
+- 5. Using the winch control levers, unwind some wire rope from the winches to relieve the pressure on the winch free-spool device. - 6.
+Activate the winch free-spool at the controls to set both wrecker boom winches into the "free spool" mode.

-Position the boom head by using the boom up, down, in and out levers as necessary.
+Position the boom head by using the boom up, down, in, out and slew left and right levers as necessary.